-Many homeowners consider purchasing one of the bargain-priced houses available through the HUD Homestore program, but it’s always recommended to get a HUD inspection for the home completed prior to the purchase.
+Many homeowners consider purchasing one of the bargain-priced houses available through the HUD Homestore program.
+However, it’s always recommended to get a HUD inspection for the home completed prior to the purchase.

-The properties available for sale through this program are owned by the United States Department of Housing and Urban Development (HUD), a branch of the federal government.
+The properties available for sale through this program are owned by the United States Department of Housing and Urban Development (HUD).
+It is a branch of the federal government.
 This sector is linked to the Federal Housing Administration which offers a very advantageous mortgage program to prospective home buyers.

 In this program, the government agrees to back a portion of the loan.
-This federal backing enables private lenders to offer more advantageous features and financial incentives to buyers, such as a lower down payment.
+This federal backing enables private lenders to offer more advantageous features and financial incentives to buyers.

 Unfortunately, these mortgages sometimes move into foreclosure when owners miss their monthly mortgage payments.
 The lender needs to recoup some of their initial investment in the property, so they turn to HUD to help sell the homes.

 Both the government and the lender use the resale of the home to help make up for their loss.
-These two agencies are often concerned with selling the house quickly, which is why they tend to have lower than average prices.
+These two agencies are often concerned with selling the house quickly.
+That is why they tend to have lower than average prices.

 The downside to purchasing one of these homes is that they are sold completely as is.
 The government and the lender do not offer any programs or take any part in cleaning up the properties.